Carpal Tunnel Syndrome

 4. Relaxation: You can do some gentle exercises like stretching of your wrist before going to bed.
 By doing so you can relax your wrist and reduce risk of stiffness.

-If you have ongoing symptoms like numbness or tingling in your hands, or if you suspect you have carpal tunnel syndrome, it’s a good idea to see a doctor.
+If you have ongoing symptoms like tingling or numbness in hands while sleeping, or if you suspect you have carpal tunnel syndrome, it’s a good idea to see a doctor.
 They can give you advice and treatments to help manage the condition.

 Conclusion